george123wright/Portfolio/README.md

 There is also a custom function for portfolio constraints.
 For each ticker that has a positive expected return and a positive score is assigned an initial weight value of the s of the square root of the tickers market cap / forecasting standard error.

-The sum of all of these values is the calculated and an initial weight of $$
+The sum of all of these values is the calculated and an initial weight of $\displaystyle
 \tilde{w}_i
   = \frac{ \sqrt{\text{MC}_i / \text{SE}_i} }
          { \displaystyle \sum_j \sqrt{ \text{MC}_j / \text{SE}_j } }
-$$
+$
 (square root market cap / forecasting standard error) / sum ((square root market cap / forecasting standard error)

 This value is the square rooted and multiplied by the score / max score of all the tickers.
-This is the upper weight constraint. $$
+This is the upper weight constraint. $\displaystyle
 \text{Upper}_i
   = \sqrt{ \tilde{w}_i } \times
     \frac{ \text{score}_i }{ \max_j \{ \text{score}_j \} },